Home > About > Blog

 It’s understandable to be concerned about what happens after a bunionectomy – or any foot surgery, for that matter.
 Many of us take walking for granted, until something happens and we can’t.

-But if you’re worried about not to being able to walk after bunion surgery, there’s good news.
+But if you’re worried about not being able to walk after bunion surgery, there’s good news.
 There are minimally invasive bunion surgery approaches, like Dr. Blitz’s Bunionplasty® procedure, that allow a patient to walk the very same day as their bunionectomy.

 A bunion (or “hallux abductovalgus”) forms when a bone in the first toe shifts towards the second toe.
 When these bones are out of alignment, they cause a bump on the inside of the foot.
 That bump gets bigger as the bones continue to shift over time.